 Overview

-A guide documenting the structure and deployment workflow for managing multiple static sites (landing pages + blogs) from a single directory.
+A guide documenting the structure and deployment workflow for managing multiple static sites (landing pages and blogs) from a single directory.
+This covers practical problems that arise when operating sites with different characteristics — a personal tech blog, per-app landing pages, and multilingual blogs — along with concrete solutions for each.

 Directory Structure